 In September 1952, L.M.
-Phelps prepared a survey of the five lots on East Green and Pender Streets owned by the estate of Cecelia Norwood.
+Phelps prepared a survey of the five lots on East Green and Pender Streets owned by the estate of Cecilia Norwood.

 Norwood’s two-story wooden house faced East Green Street on a lot that joined two others to ran all the way back to Darden’s Alley (now Darden Lane).
 Around the corner and across Pender, she owned two lots that adjoined Calvary Presbyterian Church, which then stood right at the corner of Green and Pender.